YukyCookie/flask-celery-rabbitmq-k8s/README.md

 ```
 microk8s ctr images rm $(microk8s ctr images ls name~='celery' | awk {'print $1'})
 ```
-7. Remove all the docker images as needed
+7. Remove all the docker images as needed (optional)
 ```
 docker rmi $(docker images -q) -f
 ```
+Now the image on Microk8s is ready to use in the deployment.